Flapjack (oat bar): History

 Later, flapjack would be used to describe something similar to an apple flan, but it is not until 1935 that the word is first used to describe a food made of oats.
-In the UK, this usage has mostly superseded earlier recipes.

 Name

 The food is called a flapjack in the United Kingdom, the Isle of Man, Ireland, and Newfoundland.
 In other English-speaking countries, the same item is called by different names, such as cereal bar, oat bar or (in Australia and New Zealand) oat slice.

-In the United States and Canada, "flapjack" is a widely-known but lesser-used term for pancake.
+In the United States and Canada, "flapjack" is a synonym for pancake.